What's the Difference and Which One Does Your Business Need?

 - Front: brand logo, card name or program name, tagline, same design printed on every card

-- Back: magnetic stripe for POS swipe, barcode or QR code, terms and conditions, account number, contact information, website URL
+- Back: magnetic stripe for POS swipe, barcode or QR code, terms and conditions, account number

 - No member name.
 The card is not personalized unless specifically requested